Goudji

-Goudji (Georgian:ელგუჯა "გუჯი" ამაშუკელი) (born 6 July 1941) is a French sculptor and goldsmith of Georgian origin who was born in Soviet Georgia.
+Goudji Amashukeli (Georgian: ელგუჯა "გუჯი" ამაშუკელი; born 6 July 1941) is a French sculptor and goldsmith of Georgian origin who was born in Soviet Georgia.

 Biography

 Goudji was born in Borjomi and spent his youth in Batumi with his family.
 His father was a doctor and his mother was a Professor of natural science.
 He had an elder brother, by two years.
 He studied sculpture at the Art school of Tbilisi between 1958 and 1962.
 He left Georgia in 1962 for Moscow, where he started a career as a sculptor, while dreaming of becoming a goldsmith.

 In 1969 he married Katherine Barsacq who worked at the French embassy in Moscow.
 He moved to France in January 1974 after five years of personal intervention on his behalf by President Georges Pompidou.
 He became a French naturalized citizen in 1978.
 In Paris he made jewelry and decorative objects for art galleries.

 Artworks

 His artwork combines the technique of the tinsmith with hard stone incrustations in metal.
 His first work consisted of brooches and torques.
 He then went on to create kantharos cups, aquamaniles, rhytons, pyxides, and animal figures.
 He hammers thin sheets of metal.

 In 1976 he created the academician's sword for Félicien Marceau.
 He has created other swords for Hélène Carrère d'Encausse, Raymond Barre and Maurice Allais.

 His works are exhibited in art galleries and museums, in France and abroad.
 They have been offered by the French Presidents of the Republic, François Mitterrand, Jacques Chirac or Nicolas Sarkozy, to Foreign Presidents.

 The majority of the civil pieces are preserved in private collections.
 Several museums have some: Museum of decorative Arts of Paris, Mandet Museum of Riom, Dobrée Museum of Nantes, Museum of decorative Arts of Lyon, Museum of the Castle of Blois in France, Kunsthaus Dr. Hartl in Freising in Bavaria or Vatican Museums.